Classroom and School Ideas

-Award Ideas For Students Who Read Five or More Books
+Award Ideas for Students Who Have Read All Nominated Titles:

-- Present certificates to students who qualify to vote.
+- Present certificates to students who read all nominated titles.

 - Create posters and/or bulletin boards to attract attention to the books.